rushikeshmachale/bookstore/README.md

-Project code available at master branch please do check.

 # Bookstore E-commerce Website (MERN Stack)
 Welcome to the Bookstore E-commerce Website!
 This project is a full-stack web application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 It provides a comprehensive platform for selling books online, allowing users to browse, purchase, and manage their orders seamlessly.